terrabyte-tech/pixel-planet-today-batch-workspaces/README.md

 # Open Workspaces via Batch file!

-Easily open a series of webpages that are needed for various Pixel Planet Today workflows.
+Easily open a series of webpages and other applications that are needed for various Pixel Planet Today workflows.

 Batch files and what they do: